thecppzoo/zoo/README.md

 Currently, the code is a header-only framework with some use cases programmed in C++ 14.

+This code beats other poker engines, including the popular open source framework "PokerStove" both on ease of use and performance due to the application of Generic Programming.

+Generic Programming allows hoisting what otherwise would be run-time computation to compilation time, this is illustrated in the non-trivial `static_assert` in the code itself.

+The documentation for the advanced programming techniques, including the Floyd sampling algorithm, the SWAR techniques is being written.

 ## How to build it

 ### Prerequisites: